PennyLaneAI/catalyst/doc/dev/dialects.rst

 known from LLVM.
 Consequently, dialects, as well as many operations, types, attributes, and other IR objects, are specified in two parts:

-- a *declarative* part: The main way to define new IR objects via a simple language called `Operation Definition Specification (ODS) <https://mlir.llvm.org/docs/DefiningDialects/Operations/>`_.
+- **a declarative part**: The main way to define new IR objects via a simple language called `Operation Definition Specification (ODS) <https://mlir.llvm.org/docs/DefiningDialects/Operations/>`_.
   ODS specifications live in TableGen (``.td``) files, which will automatically generate both C++ header and implementation files via the build system.

   In Catalyst, TableGen files for dialects can be found in the public include directory, under `catalyst/mlir/include/\<DialectName\>/IR <https://github.com/PennyLaneAI/catalyst/tree/main/mlir/include/Quantum/IR>`_.

-- a *C++* part: Additional hand-written logic, and most transformations, are defined directly in C++ source files.
+- **a C++ part**: Additional hand-written logic, and most transformations, are defined directly in C++ source files.
 An example might be a storage class for a data type, or the implementation of interface methods for an operation declared in ODS.
   Note that while the usage of ODS is strongly recommended, full control over the underlying objects can always be achieved by directly working with the relevant C++ classes.

   In Catalyst, hand-written implementations for classes & methods can be found in the source directory, under `catalyst/mlir/lib\/<DialectName\>/IR <https://github.com/PennyLaneAI/catalyst/tree/main/mlir/lib/Quantum/IR>`_.

 An alternative tutorial on creating a basic MLIR dialect can also be found in the official docs, see `Creating a Dialect <https://mlir.llvm.org/docs/Tutorials/CreatingADialect/>`_.